-Decriminalisation of homosexuality: History of gay rights in the UK
+Pride Month begins: History of gay rights in the UK - CBBC Newsround

 The government did not make the changes at first and more people started to campaign for the rights of gay people.

-Eventually, the law was changed in 1967, which allowed men to be gay together without the fear of being arrested.
+Eventually, the law was changed in 1967, which allowed two men to be in a relationship together without the fear of being arrested.

 Even though this happened, there were still many laws in place at the time which meant that gay people did not have the same rights as people who were not gay.